CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 - Distinguishing traits: Writes about it (public expertise) + scaled teams (proven experience)

-- Semantic matching: Finds people who match the meaning, not just the words
+- Semantic matching: Finds people who match the meaning of your description, not just keywords in their title

 Testing Results (Feb 2026)